software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 >
 > Create an issue for each task of the first user story, "{{site.sprint_1_user_story_1}}".
 You can use the tasks suggested in the [Sprint 1 planning](#%EF%B8%8F-sprint-1-planning) section, or plan your own tasks.
 >
-> Add the user story's label for the issues.
-Set the milestone as "Sprint 1".
+> Set the milestone as "Sprint 1".
 Add the issues to the Backlog project's "Sprint Backlog" column.

 {: .important-title }